Upton Primary School

 Science

-• we carefully considered the amount of learning required for each area of science, plotting individual objectives and cross referencing with the amount of weeks in each half term, ensuring enough time can be dedicated to each, including spacing some more complex science concepts over a longer period of time.
+• We carefully considered the amount of learning required for each area of science, plotting individual objectives and cross referencing with the amount of weeks in each half term, ensuring enough time can be dedicated to each, including spacing some more complex science concepts over a longer period of time.

-• made more links with our already established PHSE/RSE curriculum to ensure children are reinforcing key concepts throughout the year.
+• Made more links with our already established PHSE/RSE curriculum to ensure children are reinforcing key concepts throughout the year.

 History